reduxjs/redux/packages/toolkit/README.md

 - "I have to add a lot of packages to get Redux to do anything useful"
 - "Redux requires too much boilerplate code"

-We can't solve every use case, but in the spirit of [`create-react-app`](https://github.com/facebook/create-react-app) and [`apollo-boost`](https://www.apollographql.com/blog/announcement/frontend/zero-config-graphql-state-management/), we can try to provide some tools that abstract over the setup process and handle the most common use cases, as well as include some useful utilities that will let the user simplify their application code.
+We can't solve every use case, but in the spirit of [`create-react-app`](https://github.com/facebook/create-react-app), we can try to provide some tools that abstract over the setup process and handle the most common use cases, as well as include some useful utilities that will let the user simplify their application code.

 Because of that, this package is deliberately limited in scope.
 It does _not_ address concepts like "reusable encapsulated Redux modules", folder or file structures, managing entity relationships in the store, and so on.